India turns to 'satellite god' for crop mapping

 “I hope to cut at least a tenth of input cost with the help of the ‘satellite god’,” said Singh, 55, who farms less than a hectare of rapeseed and hopes to use savings to educate his two grandchildren.

-By his own admission, Singh doesn’t know how much to water his crops, the right fertilizer mix - or even the right crop to plant given the land’s soil type.
+By his own admission, Singh doesn’t know how much to water his crops, the right fertiliser mix - or even the right crop to plant given the land’s soil type.

 After last year’s landslide poll victory, Modi’s government rolled out a national Soil Health Card scheme modeled on an initiative he launched as chief minister of Gujarat to help farmers plant crops suited to their farmland.